Mexican lacquerware: Process

 All layers of lacquer, whether it covers the piece completely or not must be applied separately, dried and then burnished to fix.
 Two colors cannot be applied at the same time close to each other because of the risk of smudging.
-For decorative elements, sometimes an inlay technique is used, hollowing a slight depression to be filed by the colored lacquer.
+For decorative elements, sometimes an inlay technique is used, hollowing a slight depression to be filled by the colored lacquer.
 The burnishing for both affixing and polishing makes the process labor-intensive.
 The shining is usually done with the palm of the hand for a finer result.
 The entire process of applying the lacquer on a small piece can take at least twenty days and after final polishing the piece by dry for months.
 If gold leaf is to be applied, it must be done after all lacquering and the piece is completely dry.

 Technique, colors and motifs vary somewhat from region to region as well as quality, which may even be noticeable to the untrained eye.
 Since the early 20th century there has been a change in the materials used, substituting plaster for dolomite, linseed oil and even car wax for chia or aje and commercial pigments for natural ones.
 One reason for this is the natural materials are becoming scarce and more expensive.
 Many artisans now buy the wood pieces pre-sanded and with the black background already painted on, dedicating themselves only to the decoration.